fetchai/cosmpy/docs/swap-automation.md

 A mean-reversion strategy expects the prices to return to “normal” levels or a certain moving average following a temporary price spike.
 We can construct a similar strategy using the Liquidity Pool, where we will set upper and lower bound prices that will trigger a sell and a buy transaction respectively.
 If the behavior of the LP prices works as expected always returning to a certain moving average, we could profit by selling high and buying low.
-We will do this by swapping atestfet and CW20 with the Liquidity Pool, we refer to a sell transaction when we sell atestfet and get CW20 tokens, a buy transaction would be exactly the oposite.
+We will do this by swapping atestfet and CW20 with the Liquidity Pool, we refer to a sell transaction when we sell atestfet and get CW20 tokens, a buy transaction would be exactly the opposite.

 The code will require the following imports: